AWBuchanan7/temple/README.md

 # Temple
 A JS library for modding Ocarina of Time.

+## Usage
+Grab the latest version of Project64 and include the Temple files in your "./Project64/Scripts/" directory.
+The scripts should be available under the 'Debugger' menu at the 'Scripts' option.

 ## Current State
 Temple is in _very_ early stage development.
 Currently the actual implementation of Temple exists in the "./Game/" directory.
 An early example of how Temple would be used is defined in the files in "./ExampleMods/".